Quarry Landfill Capping Progress

 What steps have been taken?

-These steps build atop Bristol, Virginia’s prior efforts:
+These steps build upon Bristol, Virginia’s prior efforts:

 - The City contracted SCS Field Services to upgrade the quarry landfill gas extraction and dewatering systems by installing new pipes, collectors, and headers in an effort to mitigate odors and emissions identified in the southeast portion of the quarry landfill;